afds-bl/chensus/README.md

 - proportions in the real population
 - confidence interval of the proportion estimate with significance level
   ![\alpha](https://latex.codecogs.com/png.latex?%5Calpha "\alpha").

+Note that one can simply use `mzmv_estimate_mean()` to estimate both proportions and means, as shown later in the document.

 ### Estimated Mean